Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Keen to book your train tickets to Paris Gare de l’Est?
 No need to wait, start a search with us today!
 If you want to find out a bit more about the journey first, you can find our train timetable below, tips on booking cheap tickets and our FAQs, including first and last train times.

-Rome to Paris Gare de l’Est by train
+Trains to Paris Gare de l’Est from Rome

 First train